 Piping Support Design and Selection

-The complex requirement of today’s piping support design is reliable functioning, maintenance-free operation, economic and easy installations, quick delivery of components, and low unit prices.
+The complex requirements of today’s piping support design are reliable functioning, maintenance-free operation, economical and easy installations, quick delivery of components, and low unit prices.

 Major Criteria (Parameters) governing the pipe support hardware selection are